JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Alternatively.md

 The authors leave it to the reader to sort out what, for them, is "inspired" from mere "cosmology" which is not.

 This is really not so difficult once we rid our minds of our fundamentalist-type of preconceived notions.
 And if we err, the fault is ours, not the revelators.
-They have given us specific warning. ([LU 101:4.2](/es/The_Urantia_Book/101#p4_2))
+They have given us specific warning. ([UB 101:4.2](/en/The_Urantia_Book/101#p4_2))

 ## External links